Fire Code Hazardous Materials (HazMat) Compliance

 Fire code permits

-Depending on the quantity, certain chemical hazard classes require permits from the fire department.
+Depending on the quantity, certain chemical hazard classes require permits from the local fire department.

 Departments with multiple labs in the same building should consider consolidating their lab permits.
 Consolidated permits reduce the administrative burden of permit applications, renewals and inspections for both the University and the fire department, and may also reduce permit fees.

-Permit applications and conditions that must be followed are available on the Seattle Fire Department web site.
+Permit applications and conditions that must be followed within the City of Seattle are available on the Seattle Fire Department web site.

 Contact EH&S for information and assistance with permits.